amit-wd/wawa-tarining/doc/fs-structure.md

 * tsconfig.json -- TypeScript configuration for source
 * tsconfig.test.json -- TypeScript configuration for tests
 * tslint.json -- TypeScript linter configuration

+## Rules for Import Paths
+With [Path Aliases](./development.md#path-aliases), we can import local resources directly from `src/`.
+With this, we have the following rules for
+importing:

+1. Third party dependencies should be imported first in files.
+Generally you will have an import order such as `react` first followed by `react-native`, followed by `rxjs` dependencies and so-on.
+It's up to the project team to determine this specific ordering of third party imports.
+2. For resources that are grouped as a unit, e.g. `.tsx`, `actions`, `reducer`, and `epic`, these should be kept at the same directory level and imported using a directory relative import, e.g. `import { reducer } from './reducer'` and so on.
+This allows these resources to be moved together when restructuring directories.
+3. Tests for specific resources can import from one directory up for the resources they need to test.
+That is to say you will have `reducer.ts` and `__tests__/reducer.test.ts`.
+In `reducer.test.ts`, you can use `import { reducer } from '../reducer';`.
+This is because if a directory restructuring is done, the tests will be moved to the same directory as the file that is being tested.
+4. In all other cases, use project-relative imports.
+That is, use imports that start with `src/`.
+Avoid using `../../`.
+This makes it simpler for files to import other local dependencies even in cases where they are both deep in a hierarchy.
+If the directories are restructured, you will have to rewrite the import path regardless, but it's easier to determine the location of the target resource from `src/` than from any other diretory.